AfolabiOlaoluwa/ShopifyLoyaltyApp/README.md

    You can whitelist localhost url as well for it to work with your localhost e.g. `http://localhost:3000/auth/shopify/callback`
 6. Run `rails server` to start the app.
 7. Then go to your browser and open the app locally using your forwarding ngrok url e.g. `https://fe84b16e.ngrok.io` or you use `localhost:3000`.
 Then app will lead you to adding the app to your shopify store.
+   ALSO, Kindly note I have leveraged on using SHOPIFY NAVIGATION links for my links and I didnt create one on the app directly.

 ##### To use already hosted Prod Environment App